chirpstack/chirpstack-gateway-os/README.md

 ### SD Card wearout

-Although LoRa Server tries to minimize the number of database writes, there will be regular writes to the SD Card (PostgreSQL and Redis snapshots).
+Although ChirpStack Network Server and ChirpStack Application Server try to minimize the number of database writes, there will be regular writes to the SD Card (PostgreSQL and Redis snapshots).
 According to [Is it true that a SD/MMC Card does wear levelling with its own controller?](https://electronics.stackexchange.com/questions/27619/is-it-true-that-a-sd-mmc-card-does-wear-levelling-with-its-own-controller) it might make a difference which SD Card brand you use.

-### Updates

-(Currently) the LoRa Server project does not provide package updates.
-However, each image includes the `opkg` package manager,

 ### Versioning

-The major version (major.minor.patch) of this project represents the major version of the provided LoRa Server components.
+The major version (major.minor.patch) of this project represents the major version of the provided ChirpStack Network Server stack.